Skip to main content

 The connector preserves these permissions:

-• Group assignments determine which agents can view synced tickets in PipesHub
+• Group assignments determine which agents can view synced tickets in PipesHub.

-• Internal articles respect the internal/public visibility flag
+• Internal articles respect the internal/public visibility flag.

 Troubleshooting